-- MiQ includes reinforcing safeguards including enhanced monitoring requirements and preventative company practices to minimize uncertainly to less than 0.05% methane intensity for A grades
+- MiQ includes reinforcing safeguards including enhanced monitoring requirements and preventative company practices to minimize uncertainty to less than 0.05% methane intensity for A grades.

 - Credible digital registries are required to link supply chain emissions, track and retire certificates as well as prevent double counting on emission reduction claims.

 Certification can also be instrumental in providing incentives for interested natural gas producers and industrial end-users to develop a robust and functioning market for lower methane intensity natural gas that will result in further emissions reductions.

 Certificate markets, backed up by credible principles and registries, operate in much the same way utilizing Renewable Energy Certificate (REC) and Biogas Renewable identification numbers (RIN) markets to trade and distribute certified natural gas to meet demand wherever it might be located.
 In the same way RECs and RINs are applied to current voluntary disclosure and regulatory reporting programs for emissions.

 With specific, audited and registry tracked emission information, therefore, certified natural gas represents an important pathway for emissions reductions by industrial natural gas end-users that will, once the system is widely deployed, provide a substantial opportunity for very significant emissions reductions.